Goopil/laravel-rest-filter/readme.md

 # Rest api scopes
-This [Eloquent](https://laravel.com/docs/5.3/eloquent) package implements some current REST filters passed via query string.
-And map them in form of scope.
+This package map some usual REST query filters to [Eloquent](https://laravel.com/docs/5.3/eloquent) scopes.
-This is mainly an extract of what was done in [andersao/l5-repository](https://github.com/andersao/l5-repository) in term of query but to the model itself not via a repository.
+This is mainly an extract of the filter present in [andersao/l5-repository](https://github.com/andersao/l5-repository). but attachable to the model itself not used via repositories.
 A big thanks to the previous contributors for their great work ;)

 * [Search](#search)